Events Integration

 Type of this group.
 Should be "group" or "category".

-User adds a product to their cart on the overview page
+User adds a product to their cart on the category page

-When the user adds a product to their cart on the overview page, this is a Froomle add_to_cart.
+When the user adds a product to their cart on the category page, this is a Froomle add_to_cart.
 The event should contain:

 Attribute Description Value